Student Payroll Information

 Manage Exceptions and Approve Time

-Is the day to verify and approve the time you entered; typically the fourth workday after the pay period ends.
-Please hold on to your original timesheets and use them to verify the hours entered for each student in the approval process.
+Is the day to verify and approve the time entered; typically the fourth workday after the pay period ends.
+More information about this process can be found here(opens in new window).

 Hourly/Intermittent Employee Pay Day

-is the hourly/intermittent payday; typically it is on the 15 th of the month.
-If the 15 th falls on a Saturday, pay will be released on the Friday before.
-If the 15 th falls on a Sunday, pay will be released on the Monday after.
-Please refer to Campus Events Calendar for the exact date.
+Hourly/intermittent payday is typically it is on the 15th of the month.
+If the 15th falls on a Saturday, pay will be released on the Friday before.
+If the 15th falls on a Sunday, pay will be released on the Monday after.
+Please refer to Chico State Employee Calendar(opens in new window) for the exact date.

 The common student job codes(opens in new window) are as follows: